lankydan/lankydanblog-jamstack/content/blog/2019/corda-responder-validation-extending/index.md

 > The overridable function(s) must be called in relevant places

-I believe that `SignTransactionFlow.checkTransaction` is the best place to call an overridable function that contains custom validation. `checkTransaction` is triggered before signing a transaction and therefore it makes sense to add extra rules here.
-You could place it somewhere else but the code becomes less efficient and harder to follow.
+I believe that `SignTransactionFlow.checkTransaction` is the best place to call an overridable function that contains custom validation. `checkTransaction` is triggered before signing a transaction.
+Therefore it makes sense to add additional rules here.
+You could place it somewhere else, but the code becomes less efficient and harder to follow.
 I also discussed adding validation to `checkTransaction` in [Responder flow validation](www.lankydan.dev/responder-flow-validation).

 An external developer now has two ways to use this flow: